World Cup 2026

 Under the Live Music Act, a licence may not always be needed.
 For more information, see GOV.UK - Entertainment licensing.

-You should advertise your application in the local newspaper and the blue notice must be prominently displayed at the premises to which it relates, where it can be easily read from the exterior of the premises.
+You should advertise your application in the local newspaper and the blue notice must be prominently displayed at the premises to which it relates.
+The blue notice should be easily read from the exterior of the premises.
 In the case of a premises that covers an area of more than 50 metres square, a further similar notice must be displayed every 50 metres along the external premises abutting any highway.
 The Licensing team will give notice of the application to relevant parties, including the Chief Constable and the London Fire and Rescue Authority.

 It is a criminal offence to carry out unlicensed activities and, if convicted, you could be given a fine and a six-month prison term.